Picovoice/porcupine/tools/optimizer/README.md

 #### How do I create keyword files for platforms other than Linux/Mac?

 The optimizer provided in this repository does not have the capability to do so.
-Internally at Picovoice, we are able to create keyword files for any platform upon request.
-If you like to create a keyword file for platforms other than Linux or Mac please contact us at contact@picovoice.ai.
+Custom keyword files for platforms other than Linux and Mac are provided with purchase of the commercial license.
+In order to purchase a commercial license please contact us at sales@picovoice.

 #### How do I deal with "[ERROR] could not find the pronunciation of XXX"?